Clan Grant: 15th and 16th centuries

 By the 16th century the clan and its chief had become powerful enough to play a part in national politics.
 Their main allies being the Clan Gordon, whose chief was the powerful Earl of Huntly.

 In 1535 James Grant, 3rd Laird of Freuchie was made responsible for the policing of Strathspey.

-In 1580 a Robert Grant defeated an English champion at a jousting tournament while on an embassy in the south.
+In 1580 Robert Grant, champion of the Grants, defeated an English champion at a jousting tournament while on an embassy in England.
 Towards the end of the 16th century the Grants began to quarrel with their old allies the Gordons, over religion.
 The Grants being Protestant and the Gordons being Catholic.

 In 1586 the Earl of Huntly allied with the Clan MacDonald and Clan Cameron who both had a history of raiding the Grant's lands.
 The Grants responded by bringing in the Clan Gregor but they came off worse in a clash at Ballindalloch.
-By the late 16th century, Clan Grant became an important clan in the Scottish Highlands.
+By the late 16th century, Clan Grant had become an important clan in the Scottish Highlands.
 During this period, the clan's actions resulted in the murder of the Earl of Moray and the defeat of the Earl of Argyll at the Battle of Glenlivet in 1594.
 The Chief of Clan Grant ordered his men to retreat as soon as the action began.
 This treacherous move led to the defeat of Clan Campbell of Argyll.

 17th century and Civil War

 In 1613 King James VI of Scotland wrote to John Grant of Freuchie chief of Clan Grant complaining that he was sheltering outlaws from the Clan MacGregor.
 The chief responded by sending the notorious Alistair MacAllister MacGregor to Edinburgh.
 However, the King was not satisfied and in 1615 fined Grant 16,000 merks for protecting the MacGregors.

 During the 1639–1651 Wars of the Three Kingdoms, Captain David Grant led his forces in support of the Covenanter forces against the Royalist forces at the Battle of Tippermuir in 1644.
 In October 1645, Clan Cameron raided the lands of the Clan Grant.
 The Grants gave chase catching the Camerons in the Battle of the Braes of Strathdearn, where the Cameron men were defeated and many clansmen were slain.

-In 1651, Sir James Grant of Grant, 16th Chief, led the clan to fight for Charles I and the Royalists at the Battle of Worcester in 1651.
-Also, an alliance between Sir James Grant and the Earl of Huntly led to the annihilation of the Clan Farquharson.
+In 1651 James Grant, 7th of Freuchie, 18th Chief, led the clan as a Covenanter and suffered much as a result.
+He later supported the Marquis of Montrose.
+Also, an alliance between Grant and the Earl of Huntly led to the annihilation of the Clan Farquharson.

+1689 rising

-Like many others, the Grants participated on both sides after the deposition of James II & VII in November 1688 by William of Orange.
-The Grants of Glenmoriston fought with the Jacobites at the Battle of Killiecrankie in July 1689, while others were part of the Williamite force under Sir Thomas Livingstone, that defeated the Jacobites at the Battle of Cromdale in May 1690.
+In 1689 Ludovic Grant, 8th of Freuchie, 19th Chief, referred to as the "Highland King", was a supporter of William of Orange and later also supported the Hanoverian succession.
+Led by their Chief, the majority of the Clan were steadfast Loyalists.
+The Grants of Glenmoriston however were committed Jacobites throughout the period, notably fighting at the Battle of Killiecrankie in July 1689.
+Clan Grant provided the bulk of the Williamite force under Sir Thomas Livingstone, that defeated the Jacobites at the Battle of Cromdale in May 1690.